-In recent years' engineers have managed to reproduce similar setae from silicone, leading to myriad variations of gecko-skin technology.
+In recent years engineers have managed to reproduce similar setae from silicone, leading to a myriad of variations of gecko-skin technology.
 Among them are a gizmo to allow humans to climb a sheer glass wall, robots able to pull objects hundreds of times their own weight, and grippers for space repairs.

-Prevention of air accidents using nanoparticles
+Prevention of Air Accidents using Nanoparticles

-Accumulation of ice in aircraft systems is one of the common causes of air accidents and it even employs defense industries that operate reconnaissance aircraft, drones and drones.
-The most common method today to deal with the phenomenon is to apply solvents, which change the freezing point and prevent baldness.
-At the same time, the high toxicity of these is problematic and requires special consideration (Dodiuk, Kenig and Dotan, 2012).
+Accumulation of ice in aircraft systems is one of the common causes of air travel accidents.
+This problem also affects defense industries that operate reconnaissance aircrafts and drones.
+The most common method today to deal with this phenomenon is to apply solvents which change the freezing point and prevent baldness.
+At the same time, the high toxicity of these solvents is problematic and requires special consideration.

-Recently a team of researchers has been able to develop in the biometric approach, an advanced surface for metals and composites, which causes ice accumulation to be reduced.
+Recently a team of researchers has been able to develop a biomimetic approach to solve the ice accumulation challenge.
+They developed an advanced surface for metals and composites which causes ice accumulation to be reduced.
 The method they developed was found to be extremely effective in preventing baldness.
-The innovative method is based on nanoparticles that cling to the surface and create a "lotus effect": the water droplets slide off the surfaces, thus preventing the accumulation of ice.
-This effect is achieved by arranging the nanoparticles in the form of a "abandon bed" - the distance between them , so small that the droplets are unable to penetrate between them and therefore do not stick (Dodiuk, Kenig and Dotan, 2012).
+The innovative method is based on nanoparticles that cling to the surface and create a "lotus effect."
+The lotus effect involves water droplets which slide off the aircraft surfaces, thus preventing the accumulation of ice.
+This effect is achieved by arranging the nanoparticles in the form of an “abandoned bed.”
+The abandoned bed is the space between the nanoparticles, so small that the droplets are unable to penetrate between them and therefore do not stick.40

-7.6 Biomimicry of the Lotus Effect
+5.9 Biomimicry of the Lotus Effect

 When rain falls on lotus leaves water beads up with a high contact angle.
-The water drops promptly roll off the leaves, collecting dirt along the way.
-This self-cleaning ability or lotus effect has, in recent years, stimulated much research effort worldwide for a variety of applications ranging from self-cleaning window glasses, paints, and fabrics to low friction surfaces.
+The water droplets promptly roll off the leaves and collect dirt along the way.
+In recent years, this self-cleaning ability, or lotus effect, has stimulated considerable research worldwide in order to exploit it for a variety of applications.
+These applications range from self-cleaning window glasses, paints, and fabrics to low friction surfaces.

-The lotus plant already has a mechanism for self-cleaning.
-Rain drops fall onto the leaves of the lotus flower, drip off of them and wash away the dirt from the leaves surface.
-And that’s how the plant cleans itself all on its own.
-Since the surface has a self-cleaning effect, it must be water-resistant (hydrophobic).
-With the lotus this water-resistant layer is composed of small wax crystals.
+The lotus plant already possesses a mechanism for self-cleaning.
+Raindrops fall onto the leaves of the lotus flower, drip off them, and then they wash away the dirt from the leaves surface.
+In a way, the plant cleans itself.
+Since the lotus plant surface has a self-cleaning effect, it must be water-resistant (hydrophobic).
+On the lotus leaf, this water-resistant layer is composed of small wax crystals.
 Lotus leaves and nasturtium leaves are self-cleaning due to nano- and microscale structures and a waxy coating.
 Together these features create a super hydrophobic surface.

-Due in part to the micro- and nano-scale structures of the lotus leaf and the air trapped in between, only 2-3% of a raindrop actually contacts the leaf surface, and then rolls off.
-Today, thousands of buildings boast self-cleaning paint and self-cleaning roofs; self-cleaning textiles, glass windows and sprays,m have already sprung onto the market.
-But despite the development of these practical applications, scientists still have a lot to learn about the specific mechanisms behind self-cleaning – or the so-called “Lotus Effect.
+Due in part to the micro- and nanoscale structures of the lotus leaf and the air trapped in between, only two to three percent of a raindrop actually contacts the leaf surface.
+Today, thousands of buildings boast self-cleaning materials like paint, roofs, textiles, glass windows, and sprays, many of which have already sprung onto the market.
+But despite the development of these practical applications, scientists still have a lot to learn about the specific mechanisms behind self-cleaning – or the so-called “lotus effect”.
 The lotus – a type of water lily native to Asia – has had its praises sung for thousands of years.
-In religious symbolism, Buddha often sits on a lotus leaf.
-Hindus view the lotus blossom as a symbol of divine beauty, associating the unfolding of the petals with the expansion of the soul.
-More recently, botany and nanotechnology have united to explore not only the beauty and cleanliness of the leaf, but also its lack of contamination and bacteria, despite its dwelling in dirty ponds (Cheng, Rodak, Wong and Hayden, 2006).
+In religious symbolism, the Buddha often sits on a lotus leaf.
+Hindus view the lotus blossom as a symbol of divine beauty by associating the unfolding of the petals with the expansion of the soul.
+More recently, botany and nanotechnology have united to explore not only the beauty and cleanliness of the lotus leaf, but also its lack of contamination and bacteria, despite it dwelling in dirty ponds.